 Cameron Aiello Dodd

 Hi there!
-I'm Cameron (he/they), independent game developer and recent graduate of UC Santa Cruz from their Computer Science: Game Design program.
+I'm Cameron (he/they), independent game developer and enjoyer of many things.

-I love thinking about the implementation and design of game systems and mechanics, and I've been working on games for many years.
+I've been working on games for many years, and I love thinking about the implementation and design of game systems and mechanics.

-Over time, I have gained experience with C#, Javascript/Typescript, basic HTML/CSS, C++, and Python, as well as Git, Unity, Phaser, and a few other languages and tools.
+I graduated from the UC Santa Cruz Computer Science: Game Design program in 2024.
+Over time, I have gained experience with C#/Unity, Javascript/Typescript, basic HTML/CSS, C++, and Python, as well as Git, Phaser, Godot, and a few other languages and tools.

 Three Bulky Bears